keylin1/Bootswatch-Project-2/README.md

 # Bootswatch-Project-2
-For MMART167 Class a blog of some of dreams rewritten into scripts
+## Dream Diary ✨
+This project is made for my MMART167 class as HTML, CSS, and Bootstrap practice.
+**The contents contain articles about my dreams rewritten into scripts.